kaworu/perl1/README.md

 Testing
 =======
 Perl1 comes with some tests, see the **t** directory.

-**IMPORTANT**: If you intent to run the tests be sure to build Perl1 with its own malloc.
-Answer `y` to the following question during the *Configure* step:

-	Do you wish to attempt to use the malloc that comes with perl? [n]

 You can launch the tests from the project's directory with:

 	make test